HotPatcher: A open source UE resource hot patching tool

 • The plugin’s uplugin.

-• The AssetRegistry generated from plugin resources.
+• The AssetRegistry generated from resources in the plugin.

 • The plugin’s Config/ directory.